grace22411/Niyo/README.md

 Impact of economic growth- The platform would be deployed purposefully in countries with a large population of black and brown people so that there would be  more economic growth in regions that have been disenfranchised.

 ### Further developments

-We are planning to develop the technology behind our try on feature so as
+We are planning to develop the technology behind our try on feature so as to enable our users can  have the best user experience when interacting with the technology.

 ### Team
 - Oyinkansola Adebayo - (Product Manager & Product Designer)